AIBiology/aibiology.github.io/jupyter_intro.md

 keywords: jupyter, python, notebooks, hipergator
 ---

 Throughout the semester we will be using Python for our hands-on AI work.
-While there are other languages and methods of using AI tools, our impression is that Python offers both the most robust set of tools and the most user-friendly access to general purpose tools.
+While there are other languages and methods of using AI tools, my impression is that Python offers both the most robust set of tools and the most user-friendly access to general purpose tools.

 One textbook source that we will use for this and other classes is Jake VanderPlas' [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook).
 This book is freely available in several formats, including a PDF and as Jupyter Notebooks. [{% include inline_image.html file='PDSH-cover-small.png' alt="PDSH textbook icon" %}](https://github.com/jakevdp/PythonDataScienceHandbook)